 School Board Connection

-Members present: S. Porter Stewart, Chairman, Barry Townsend, Vice-Chairman, Artie Buxton, Secretary, Trisha C. Caulder, Bryan Chapman, John Galloway, Davy Gregg and Alexis D. Pipkins, Sr.
+Members Present: S. Porter Stewart, Chairman, Barry Townsend, Vice-Chairman, Bryan Chapman, Secretary, Artie Buxton, Trisha C. Caulder, John Galloway, Davy Greg, Alexis D. Pipkins, Sr.

 - The Board of Trustees approved financial statements, minutes, personnel, 2020-21 Title 1 Plans, and certification of delegates for the South Carolina School Boards Association’s Delegate Assembly.
 The Board also denied a request for an employee hearing.

 Superintendent of Florence 1 Schools Dr. Richard O’Malley informed the board that many staff members have worked very hard to make the school year as normal as possible.
 He reported that the two-week period prior to the beginning of school was very helpful in allowing teachers to prepare for the first day of school on September 8th.
 Dr. O’Malley announced that Carver Elementary, Lucy T. Davis Elementary, Delmae Elementary, and McLaurin Elementary, which were formerly K-4 grade schools, have added fifth-grade enrollment.